Plan Prediction Services

 What safeguards are there?

-No individual's e-mail address, demographic data or abstract judgments are ever divulged to a third party.
+No individual's nickname, demographic data or abstract judgments are ever divulged to a third party.
 Such information can only be accessed by Dr Ray Wyatt, CEO of Plan Prediction Services and, presumably, by administrators of the Norwegian server on which the files are stored in the cloud.

-Dr Wyatt believes passionately in the confidentiality of data; he would never sell personal information to anyone and he has an unblemished, research-ehtics record over decades of practice as a prominent social researcher.
-Also, the Norwegian server's administrators protect their users' data through their own safeguards and privacy policies, see https://domainname.shop/terms#privacy .
+Dr Wyatt believes passionately in the confidentiality of data; he would never sell personal information to anyone, and he has an unblemished, research-ehtics record over decades of practice as a prominent social researcher.
+Also, the Norwegian server's administrators protect their users' data through their own privacy policies, see https://domainname.shop/terms#privacy .

 What can you do?

-If you do not want us to store your e-mail address, it will be instantly removed from our files if you send a request to firstname.lastname@example.org.
+If you do not want us to store your nickname, it will be instantly removed from our files if you send a request to firstname.lastname@example.org.
 Only your untraceable contributions to the amalgamated judgments files will remain, along with your now annonymous, abstracted, individual judgements.
-Remember, however, that the next time you use one of our apps you will have to re-nominate your demographic groups all over again .
+Remember, however, that the next time you use one of our apps you will have to re-nominate your nickname and your demographic groups all over again .